William Cripps

 William Cripps (1 January 1805 – 11 May 1848) was a British Conservative Member of Parliament.

 Early life

 Cripps was born 1 January 1805 and baptised at Cirencester on 17 May 1805.
 He was the eldest son of Joseph Cripps, and, his second wife, Dorothea Harrison.
 His father served as MP for Cirencester.
 His brother, Henry William Cripps, QC, was the father of William Harrison Cripps, the prominent British surgeon, and politician Charles Cripps, 1st Baron Parmoor.

-He matriculated at Trinity College, Oxford on 25 May 1822, aged seventeen.
+Cripps matriculated at Trinity College, Oxford on 25 May 1822, aged 17.
 He received a B.A. in 1826 and M.A. in 1829.

 Career

 He was admitted to the Inner Temple and became a barrister-at-law in 1829.

 He sat himself for the constituency of Cirencester, from 1841 until his death in 1848.
 From 1845 until 1846 he held minor office in Sir Robert Peel's government as a Junior Lord of the Treasury.